stappersg/vBook/src/start/configuration/basic.md

 ## Defining rules and actions

 Rules are the entry point to interact with the SMTP traffic at a user level.
 They are defined in the `/etc/vsmtp/rules/main.vsl` file.

+Action don't interact with the transaction.
+They just trigger functions.

 Rules and action have the same syntax, except the first keyword.